Estimated time: 3 minutes read

 10. Plan for contract upgrades

-To correct errors or incorporate new features, design the contract with future upgrades in mind.
+To correct errors or incorporate new features, design the contract with future upgrades in mind can be useful.
 Some of the main contract upgrade patterns can be followed: proxy pattern, eternal storage, data separation, dispatcher, diamond…

 It is also advisable to use trusted third-party libraries to support the implementation of the chosen pattern.
 An example would be Proxies from OpenZeppelin.